Carroted/old_bevy_simulo_prototype/README.md

 > [!WARNING]
 > This project is still in early development.
 Expect bugs and missing features.

+## Context

+Over the years, Simulo has been remade several times in different languages and frameworks.
+It started out as a Box2D Unity game, then it became a LiquidFun web game in a custom engine, then it became a Rapier web game in another custom engine, and now it's a LiquidFun game in Bevy.

 ## Getting Started

 ### Prerequisites